-The Center for Faculty Development provides UNO faculty opportunities for personal and professional growth through workshops, consultation, and learning communities.
+The Center for Faculty Excellence provides UNO faculty opportunities for personal and professional growth through workshops, consultation, and learning communities.

-The Center for Faculty Development is responsible for FacConnect, a portal that organizes links to campus professional development resources and events.
+The Center for Faculty Excellence is responsible for FacConnect, a portal that organizes links to campus professional development resources and events.

-The Center for Faculty Development also provides administrative support for the University Committee for the Advancement of Teaching (UCAT), and Teaching Analysis by Students (TABS)
+The Center for Faculty Excellence also provides administrative support for the University Committee for the Advancement of Teaching (UCAT), and Teaching Analysis by Students (TABS)

 UCAT is responsible for fostering instructional development.
 The committee recommends allocation of monies to full-time UNO faculty for improvement of instructional capabilities.
 Click here for more information regarding opportunities available through UCAT.